On the composable security of weak coin flipping: Security of weak coin flipping under composition

 For more complicated functionalities, it is usually easy to construct asymmetric imperfect protocols in which one party can cheat more than the other party.
 Unbalanced WCF protocols make it possible for two parties to fairly choose one of these asymmetric imperfect protocols at random.
 This results in a less asymmetric imperfect protocol.
 Therefore, unbalanced WCF protocols play a key role in constructing optimal protocols of more complicated functionalities such as SCF and BC~\cite{chailloux2009optimal, chailloux2011optimal}.
-An unbalanced $\mathrm{WCF}(z,\epsilon')$ protocol can be construct from balanced $\mathrm{WCF}(\frac{1}{2},\epsilon)$ protocols where $z = 0.b_1 b_2 \dots b_n$ is in binary representation, as is shown in Figure~\ref{fig:unb-wcf}.
+An unbalanced $\mathrm{WCF}(z,\epsilon')$ protocol can be constructed from balanced $\mathrm{WCF}(\frac{1}{2},\epsilon)$ protocols where $z = 0.b_1 b_2 \dots b_n$ is in binary representation, as is shown in \Cref{fig:unb-wcf}.

-As an example, we apply Theorem~\ref{thm:cond-gs} to this construction to prove the stand-alone security of the unbalanced WCF protocol in Corollary~\ref{coro:unb}.
-The idea is to prove the stand-alone security of $\tau_{i} (\pi_1\|...\|\pi_i)$ constructed from $\tau_{i-1}(\pi_1\|...\|\pi_{i-1})$ and $\pi_i$ using Theorem~\ref{thm:cond-gs} recursively.
-The detailed proof can be found in Appendix~\ref{prf:unb}.
+As an example, we apply \Cref{thm:cond-gs} to this construction to prove the stand-alone security of the unbalanced WCF protocol in \Cref{coro:unb}.
+The idea is to prove the stand-alone security of $\tau_{i} (\pi_1\|...\|\pi_i)$ constructed from $\tau_{i-1}(\pi_1\|...\|\pi_{i-1})$ and $\pi_i$ using \Cref{thm:cond-gs} recursively.
+The detailed proof can be found in \Cref{prf:unb}.